 Found 40 - 50 results of 115 programs matching keyword "life on mars"

+In this video from NASA's Jet Propulsion Laboratory, we examine the notion of curiosity.
+Curiosity is a big part of what it means to be human.
+It's also the name of NASA's next Mars rover.
+This 60-second video shows how one type of curiosity can inspire another.
+In this video from NASA's Jet Propulsion Laboratory, we look at landing on Mars.
+Landing a spacecraft on Mars is one of the trickiest things we do.
+This 60-second video explains how it’s done, and the three landing systems we use at the Red Planet.
+In this video from NASA's Jet Propulsion Laboratory, an animation shows the major mission events of the Curiosity rover's landing on Mars.
+Virtual worlds have physics.
+In this exhibit a visitor knocks over a small domino which knocks over a larger domino and so on down an exponentially growing line of dominoes which all the while obey the laws of physics.
+Virtual Worlds are social spaces--music and dancing are ubiquitous, and so we made an exhibit that mixes a unique color for every avatar into a blend of colors when they dance together.
 It's time for a new mission to Mars!
 Join Exploratorium science educators as we celebrate the launch of the newest rover, Curiosity, as it begins it's 8 1/2 month journey to the planet Mars.
 We will look at the launch itself, talk a little bit about MSL(Mars Science Laboratory) and Curiosity, summarize the history of Mars exploration, and look forward to what is next!
 This After Dark, the Exploratorium hit repeat on favorite memories.
 Guests explored the fascinating worlds of reminiscence and repetition—and then backwards skated through their own nostalgia on our temporary roller rink.
 You've probably heard about the Texas-sized island of plastic trash swirling in the center of the Pacific Ocean.
 But did you know we have our own pockets of floating trash right here in San Francisco Bay?
 Join us on a trash safari with Sealife Convervation—a research and education group studying the volume, distribution, and sources of trash in the San Francisco and Monterey Bays.

 Made by the Exploratorium's Teacher Institute, this "machinima"--a film made entirely in a virtual world, highlights the exhibits and recent events in Second Life on the Exploratorium Island and 'Sploland sims.
 Twenty-seven miles beyond the Golden Gate, the craggy Farallon Islands have been home to fur-seal hunters from Russia, a gold-rush-era egg business, and even a nuclear waste dump.
 Today they’re home to 250,000 sea birds, not to mention seals, sea lions, whales, and sharks.
 What makes these stark-looking islands so attractive to wildlife?